Pat Valaika

-Patrick Ryne Valaika (born September 9, 1992) is an American professional baseball infielder who is a free agent.
-He has played in Major League Baseball for the Colorado Rockies and Baltimore Orioles.
+Patrick Ryne Valaika (born September 9, 1992) is an American former professional baseball infielder.
+He played in Major League Baseball (MLB) for the Colorado Rockies and Baltimore Orioles.

-Career
+Playing career

 Amateur career

-Valaika attended William S. Hart High School in Santa Clarita, California and the University of California, Los Angeles (UCLA), where he played college baseball for the UCLA Bruins.
+Valaika attended William S. Hart High School in Santa Clarita, California, and the University of California, Los Angeles (UCLA), where he played college baseball for the UCLA Bruins.
 In 2012, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
-He was drafted by the Colorado Rockies in the ninth round of the 2013 Major League Baseball draft.